SharanyaKS40/student-marks-prediction/README.md

-# student-marks-prediction
+# Student Marks Prediction
-Predict student marks using Linear Regression(AI project)
+This project uses Linear Regression to predict student marks based on study hours using Python and Google Colab.